 A recognizable benchmark of adolescence is the development of wisdom teeth.
 These are the final set of molars to emerge, but there is often not enough room in the jaw to accommodate these teeth.
 Many people have their wisdom teeth removed to prevent crowding, infection, pain, and other complications.
 Scheduling a consultation with an oral and maxillofacial surgeon at Keystone OMS is an important step in monitoring the development of wisdom teeth and determining whether extraction is necessary to optimize oral health.
-Our oral surgeon provides wisdom teeth removal for people in Hermitage, New Castle, and other Pennsylvania communities.
+Our oral surgeon provides wisdom teeth removal for people in Hermitage and other Pennsylvania and Ohio communities.

 What Are Wisdom Teeth?